 The Empire State Building.
 The Guggenheim.
 The Statue of Liberty.
 These are merely a sampling of the many attractions that scores of people come to NYC to experience.
 Yes, New York City overflows with things to see and do, and if you’re planning a trip, you’ll probably want to visit a selection of these iconic places.
 Thanks to CityPASS, you can now take advantage of the New York C3, which allows you to pick any three from a list of ten popular attractions and save 25 %.
 And, it’s super easy to book it because you can get instant delivery through your mobile phone or print the passes at home or at the office.
-Here’s an overview of the top ten must-visit NYC attractions you can choose from for the CityPASS New York C3.
+Here’s an overview of the top ten must-visit New York City tourist attractions you can choose from when you purchase the CityPASS New York C3.

 The Empire State Building Experience

 Experience 360-degree views when you ascend to the 86th floor of one of the most celebrated buildings in the world.
 The ticket includes a daytime visit, the Sustainability exhibit, the historic Dare to Dream exhibit, FREE Wi-Fi access, as well as a return visit at night for an after-dark “city lights” perspective of the Big Apple.

 Rockefeller Center remains a cornerstone of Manhattan, as well as a hub for shopping and dining.
 See the city that never sleeps from the 70th floor of this famed Art Deco landmark, also the setting of the award-winning television show, 30 Rock.

 Meet the world-famous Titanosaur, tour the stunning Rose Center for Earth and Space and the Hayden Planetarium, when you visit one of the most fantastic history museums in the world – the AMNH on the Upper West Side.

 Honor the victims of 9-11 when you visit this memorial and museum at the site of the 2001 attacks in Lower Manhattan.